 More and more activities are being made available for people with a disability, and popular options include fishing, horse riding, bird watching, and cycling using customised bikes or tandems.
 If you’re looking for an activity with a bit more adrenaline, why not try a spot of coasteering?
 Celtic Quest in Pembrokeshire, West Wales are experienced at tailoring their activities to suit a range of different of people, including people with learning difficulties, hearing or vision impairment, and limited mobility.

 Whether you prefer a quiet afternoon soaking up culture at a museum or heading out to the countryside to enjoy some fresh air, you’re sure to find some accessible options that match your interests.
-And with some forward planning and a little bit of research, you can enjoy a great day out with your live-in carer.
+And with some forward planning and a little bit of research, you can enjoy a great day out.